Video: Peripheral nervous system

 The peripheral nervous system is comprised of two different types of nerves – the thirty-one pairs of spinal nerves and their branches and on the right you can see an image of the C3 to C4 spinal nerves which are two of these thirty-one pairs; and the twelve cranial nerves, and on the right here you can see an image of the two paired vagus nerves which is the tenth cranial nerve.

-The peripheral nervous system can also be divided functionally into the somatic nervous system which is primarily involved in the voluntary movement of the skeletal system like the deltoid, the autonomic nervous system which is primarily involved in the involuntary movement of the smooth muscle of the viscera like the cardiac apex on the right, and the enteric nervous system which is primarily involved with the gastrointestinal system and as you can see here we have the ascending part of the duodenum as an example of this system.
+The peripheral nervous system can also be divided functionally into the somatic nervous system which is primarily involved in the voluntary movement of the skeletal system like the deltoid, the autonomic nervous system which is primarily involved in the involuntary movement of the smooth muscle of the viscera like the cardiac apex on the right, and the enteric nervous system which is primarily involved with the gastrointestinal system and as you can see here we have the sigmoid colon as an example of this system.
 And in the following slides, we'll look at a few key points and features of each of these three subdivisions of the peripheral nervous system.